energywebfoundation/ocn-node/examples/README.md

 curl localhost:8081/health
 ```

-Now leave the network running and open a new tab in your terminal.
+Both requests should return `200 OK`.
+Now leave the network running and open a new terminal session.

 #### 2. Clone the OCN Demo Repository and run the Mock servers